kubernetes/ingress-nginx/docs/developer-guide/code-overview.md

 #### Ingress functions

-Contains all the logics from NGINX Ingress Controller, with some examples being:
+Contains all the logics from Ingress-Nginx Controller, with some examples being:

 * Expected Golang structures that will be used in templates and other parts of the code - [internal/ingress/types.go](https://github.com/kubernetes/ingress-nginx/blob/main/internal/ingress/types.go).
 * supported annotations and its parsing logics - [internal/ingress/annotations](https://github.com/kubernetes/ingress-nginx/tree/main/internal/ingress/annotations).